 Question Indicative content 1a Answers will be credited according to candidates' deployment of material in relation to the qualities outlined in the generic mark scheme.
 The indicative content below is not prescriptive and candidates are not required to include all the material which is indicated as relevant.
 Other relevant material not suggested below must also be credited.
 Candidates must analyse the source to consider its value for an enquiry into the trial of Louis XVI.
-The value could be identified in terms of the following points of information from the source, and the inferences which could be drawn and supported from the source: It suggests that the larger part of the Assembly had fomented public anger towards Louis XVI to rationalise his dethronement and support the pursuit of a republican political agenda ('The majority of form of government') It indicates that public hostility towards the King aroused at this time was intense ('The rage which has been excited was terrible') It indicates that even pro-monarchy groups in the Assembly were calling for Louis XVI's execution but in the belief that this would shock the nation into accepting traditional forms of authority ('such a catastrophe channels of loyalty') It indicates that there were divisions within the Convention regarding the fate of the King ('the Convention is still in a great dilemma captive Monarch').
-The following points could be made about the authorship, nature or purpose of the source and applied to ascribe value to information and inferences: Gouverneur Morris, as American Ambassador to France at this time, was in a good position to provide an informed account of the fate of Louis XVI after his dethronement Morris was clearly critical of the King's treatment as shown in his choice of language ('stir up national hostility', 'urged to destroy their captive Monarch', 'The violent section declares against him') The private nature of the source (a contemporary diary) suggests that Morris is expressing his views candidly.
-Knowledge of historical context should be deployed to support and develop inferences and to confirm the accuracy/usefulness of information.
-Relevant points may include:
+The value could be identified in terms of the following points of information from the source, and the inferences which could be drawn and supported from the source: It suggests that the larger part of the Assembly had fomented public anger towards Louis XVI to rationalise his dethronement and support the pursuit of a republican political agenda ('The majority of, form of government') It indicates that public hostility towards the King aroused at this time was intense ('The rage which has been excited was terrible') It indicates that even pro-monarchy groups in the Assembly were calling for Louis XVI's execution but in the belief that this would shock the nation into accepting traditional forms of authority ('such a catastrophe channels of loyalty') It indicates that there were divisions within the Convention regarding the fate of the King ('the Convention is still in a great dilemma captive Monarch').
+The following points could be made about the authorship, nature or purpose of the source and applied to ascribe value to information and inferences: Gouverneur Morris, as American Ambassador to France at this time, was in a good position to provide an informed account of the fate of Louis XVI after his dethronement Morris was clearly critical of the King's treatment as shown in his choice of language ('stir up national hostility', 'urged to destroy their captive Monarch', 'The violent section declares against him') The roware divisions within the Convention concerning Louis XVI's fate: Robespierre, Danton and Marat supported by the Montagnards favoured trial and execution (in line with the demands of the sans culottes) whereas Brissot and other Girondins accepted a trial but not execution There were divisions within the Convention concerning Louis XVI's fate: